 Chances are, you are already familiar with the term Reinsurance (sometimes call a "captive" or “micro-captive”).
-If you’re not familiar with this increasingly popular, powerful and flexible captive structure, you should see if this middle-market platform is right for your business.
+If you’re not familiar with this increasingly popular, powerful and flexible captive structure, you should see if this strategic risk management tool is right for your business.
 Read on.

 What Is It?

-Often, the micro-captive reflects business risks which are uninsured or under-insured (not currently covered by business owner's commercial P&C provider).
+Often, a business leader's reinsurance company reflects business risks which are uninsured or under-insured not currently covered by business owner's commercial P&C provider).
 Examples can include:

 Business Interruption (domestic terrorism or pandemic)